 Refer to the following links to determine eligibility for study abroad programs.

-International Fashion Design Program in Milan, Italy
+BFA Fashion Design Program in Milan, Italy

-International Fashion Merchandising Management Program in Florence, Italy
+BS Fashion Merchandising Management Program in Florence, Italy

 In today's global business environment, international experience is increasingly important.
 You need greater international awareness, foreign language skills, and an understanding of different cultures.
 The inclusion of study abroad programs on your resume is an asset, and FIT's many offerings can prepare you to live and work in a global community.